Part 4

 deployment.apps/flaky-update-dep configured

 Now the ReadinessProbe may pass for the first 20 seconds but soon enough every pod will break.
-Unfortunately ReadinessProbe cannot do anything about it, the deploy was successful but the application is buggy.
+Unfortunately ReadinessProbe cannot do anything about it, the deployment was successful but the application is buggy.

 $ kubectl get po